French aircraft carrier PA2: Design considerations

-The French carrier would have been built by an alliance of Thales and DCNS using the proposed design of a 283 m long, 75,000 tonne variant of the Queen Elizabeth class.
+The French carrier would have been built by an alliance of Thales and DCNS using the proposed design of a 283 m long, 75000 t variant of the Queen Elizabeth class.
 While the UK had chosen to continue to use STOVL configuration for its new carriers, the design could also be reconfigured to a CATOBAR configuration for French requirements.
-The French variant would have most likely operated the Dassault Rafale, the E-2C Hawkeye and the NH-90 fixed-wing and rotary aircraft.
+The French variant would have most likely operated the fixed wing Dassault Rafale, the E-2C Hawkeye, and the Dassault-Breguet Super Étendard, and the rotary AS365 Dauphin, AS565 Panther, and the NH-90.
 Being a CATOBAR design, PA2 would have been equipped with the same 90 m long C13-2 steam catapults as those installed on the aircraft carriers of the United States Navy.

 The crew of PA2 was expected to be about 1,650, a significant decrease from the 1,950 crew of Charles de Gaulle, indicating the high level of automation integrated into the ship's systems.

 The ship would have had two islands: one devoted to ship navigation, and the other to air operations.
 Allowing optimal placement of bridges for both tasks; navigation calls for a bridge placed forward (as on Charles De Gaulle), while air operations are made easier with a bridge placed aft (as seen on the US Nimitz class).

 The original design had to meet the Royal Navy's requirements, so nuclear propulsion was not an option: the British government rejected nuclear propulsion as too costly.
-Before cancellation the carrier's propulsion system was expected to be an integrated full electric propulsion (IFEP) based on two Rolls-Royce MT30 gas turbines.
+Before cancellation, the carrier's propulsion system was expected to be an integrated full electric propulsion (IFEP) based on two Rolls-Royce MT30 gas turbines.
 The carrier would have had a range of approximately 10,000 nmi.